 Be Safe, Be Aware of Your Surroundings

-Aftershokz.
+Shokz (fka Aftershokz).
 Regardless of whether you’re running at night or during the day, the number one thing you can do to promote your own safety is to stay aware of your surroundings.
 Unfortunately, many runners go out wearing noise-canceling headphones that impede their ability to hear what is going on around them, from other runners to approaching cyclists to cars.
 (Really, it just takes one bicycle-runner collision to really mess up your body.)
-I’ve been a huge fan of Aftershokz for a long time.
-Instead of buds that sit in your ears and block out other sound, Aftershokz sit outside of your ears and use bone-conduction technology.
+I’ve been a huge fan of Shokz for a long time.
+Instead of buds that sit in your ears and block out other sound, Shokz sit outside of your ears and use bone-conduction technology.
 This means you can hear everything going on around you.
-Fun fact: there are also Aftershokz for swimmers! https://us.aftershokz.com/ BUT WAIT!
-If you want to save up to $35 off (discount depends on what you order) all bone conduction headphones, use this link from @MatMilesMedals: https://glnk.io/4w4/sharp (On December 6, the link returns to a 15% discount)
+Fun fact: there are also waterproof Shokz that swimmers can use!
+I also have the OpenComm, which is the same idea but with a boom mic; it’s been great during pandemic work Teams calls, and I find it improves sound quality when I’m teaching over Zoom.
+Sign up for their email list to learn about discounts. https://shokz.com/

 Be Helpful: What’s Your Go-to Gift for Runner (and Athlete) Safety?